dridi/cashpack/README.rst

 2. Single allocation

 An HPACK instance requires a single allocation, and it is possible to plug your own allocator.
-An update of the dynamic table size will require a single reallocation too.
+An update of the dynamic table size will require (at most) a single reallocation too.

 By default cashpack relies on malloc(3), realloc(3) and free(3).